-A cloud suite of travel, spend and expense management applications that enables companies to purchase any product or service in the context of corporate policy, employee roles and negotiated discounts.
+A cloud suite of travel, spend and expense applications enabling companies to purchase products or services within corporate policy, employee roles and negotiated discounts.

 From acquisitions, rebranding endeavors, pivots, repurposing applications, mobile market shifts, creating custom one offs, and providing design/technical direction to 3rd parties, the deem platform had accumulated massive amounts of design and technical debt.

 Additionally product lines had began to contradict their core value and functionalities.
 Research indicated that prospective new customers had different perspectives on what the deem platform actually did, its value, or who the product was intended for.

 Acquisitions customers were concerned if the products would still be supported, or if features promised would still be delivered on.

 How do we align products, brands, mobile, create feature parity, add new services.
 Still have white label services, expand our business aspects to small, mid and enterpise business

 Building a “One Deem” platform would have to address the Frankenstein issue of product acquisitions conflicting pattern libraries.
 Modifying, unifying and consolidating patterns that are optimized for specific task will be met with resistance.
 How do we achieve unification and still keep pattern optimization?

 With a wide range of products, a set of design principles was desperately needed to guide the decision making process as we integrated the product lines.
 As design and technical debates ensued, these principles played a critical role in resolving disputes.